hosam-hubspire/react-native-upload/example/README.md

 ## Features

 - ✅ Image and video selection from library or camera
-- ✅ Automatic video thumbnail generation using `expo-video-thumbnails`
+- ✅ Automatic video thumbnail generation on selection for preview using `expo-video-thumbnails`
 - ✅ **Automatic upload method selection** - Automatically uses chunked upload for large files and simple upload for smaller files
 - ✅ Chunked upload for large files (>= 5MB threshold) with progress tracking
 - ✅ Simple upload for smaller files (< 5MB threshold) with progress tracking